 - Emphasize good hygiene and other measures such as wiping front to back after urination, and voiding immediately after intercourse.

 - Encourage client to verbalize feelings and concerns relating to the condition.

 - Monitor urine cultures and blood studies.

 - It could aid in providing baseline data regarding client’s status.

 - It could aid in determining the degree of alteration; helps monitor the progress of condition.

 - Presence of pain indicates the severity of condition; it may also indicate presence of stones increasing the pressure in urination.

 - It could help maintain renal function, prevent from forming urinary stones, and prevent further infection.

 - Sometimes client holds their urine to avoid experiencing discomforts or just timid to do so; emphasizing not to hold their urine prevents the stasis of bacteria in the urinary system and prevents the formation of renal stone.

 - Hygiene helps in preventing reinfection, especially in women.

-- Open communication could correct factors that contribute to condition; it could also aid in encouraging client’s compliance to treatment procedures.
+- Open communication could correct factors that contribute to the condition; it could also aid in encouraging client’s compliance with treatment procedures.